OndrejNepozitek/Edgar-Unity/docs/examples/enter-the-gungeon.md

 5. Get the door game object from each neighbouring corridor
 6. Store all the doors in the room manager

 When we have the game objects, we can simply activate them when the player enters the room and then deactivate them when enemies are dead.

-(Or just open the doors after 3 seconds because we do not have any combat implemented.)
+> **Note:** Check the game manager implementation if you want to see how and when are the doors opened.

 <details><summary>Show code block</summary>
 <div>